rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 # Drawbacks

+The behaviour of the standard library prelude might not seem as consistent with this scheme.

 Replicates functionality available with use, mod and #[path=...] directives, and is a slightly different mentality to the existing system.

 Might look more complicated *when used alonside the existing system* (even though its' intended as a replacement, it would require a rolling refactor)